benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-M4.png)

 - M4 appears below a query-start / relationship / path.
 The relationship / path may be wrapped by an 'L'.
-- M4 may appear directly before a quantifier
 - _n_ is a positive integer
 - _per {et, et, ...}_ - an optional list [1] of blue/logical/red entities right of the aggregation
 - _n {et, et, ...}_ - a list [2] of blue/logical/red entities right of the aggregation
 - Lists [1] and [2] may not intersect
+- M4 appear directly right of the leftmost member of lists [1], [2] and [3]
+- M4 may appear directly left of a quantifier
 - {pt} is an property tag of an ordinal property - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
 - {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
 - Except for '&' quantifer - M4 aggregation cannot start a quantifier's branch